jsmithcio/project_x/README.md

 # project_x

-Definitely NOT a top secret blogging platform project.

-Ok this is the early stages of of a blogging app.
+This is the early stages of of a blogging app.
 It uses the following technologies:

 - C# ASP.NET Web Forms (.Net Framework 4.7.2)
 - ADO.NET